leohas/project-tracker/README.md

 This project has a script defined by ReactJS, - which you can view on ```package.json``` file - ```yarn(or npm) start```.
 This script can be run by navigating to any folder of this project and typing in this command on a terminal (Native on your OS or built-in on your code editor).
 By running this script you'll be initiating the server and starting the project on your localhost (default port: 3000).

 ## Deploy to Firebase
 Once you've made all the changes you want, you can deploy it to Firebase.
 To do so, you must first create a build by running another script defined by ReactJS, which is ```yarn(or npm) build```.
 Running this script will tell ReactJS to compile your code so that the Browser can understand.
 This will create a folder named "build" in the structure of this project.
-Next, you simply just need to type "firebase deploy" and the magic will happen!
+Next, you simply just need to type ```firebase deploy``` and the magic will happen!

 # Conclusion